ejseqera/showcase/demo/docs/data_studios.md

 ## Checkpoints in Data studios

-When working in Data Studios, a checkpoint gets created every time you start a data studio.
+When starting a data studio, a checkpoint gets created.
 This checkpoint allows you to restart a data studio with previously installed software and changes made to the root filesystem of the container.
-Please note, that if you stop a data studio and restart it, you will start from a clean session.
-To go back to your previously modified data studio session, please restart it from a checkpoint as highlighted in the screenshot below:
+Please note, that if you stop a data studio and restart it, this will restart it from the latest checkpoint.
+To go back to a specific previous configuration of data studio session, please restart it from a checkpoint as highlighted in the screenshot below:

 ![alt text](assets/data-studio-checkpoints.png)